RakaKuswanto/RakaKuswanto/README.md

 * 🧐   Interested in full stack.
 Recent focus on backend.
 * 💼   Senior Back End Engineer at Alibaba Group.
-* 🎓   Bachelor of Engineering in Computer Science and Engineering, Major GPA 3.90/4.0, GPA 3.75/4.0, TOP 3%.
+* 🎓   Bachelor of Engineering in Computer Science and Engineering.
 * 🌱   Currently learning Math & Philosophy.
 * 📚   Reading more about Apple, Harry Potter and how the computer works.
 * 💻   With 4 years' computer science and technology education.